Ecological systems in a modeling perspective: Summary

 We linearize the stochastic logistic model that we derived from the chemostat both without scaling and on a logarithmic scale.
 Without scaling, the linearized model describes immigration and linear growth.
 The log-scaled linear model has no mechanistic interpretation at all.

 For high carrying capacities corresponding to nearly normally distributed data, we conclude that the stochastic logistic model and the linear model describing immigration and linear growth describe the data equally well.
 The reason is that the quasi-stationary distribution of the stochastic logistic model shares its mean and variance with the stationary distribution of the linearized model.
+Clusters of outliers describing the dynamics at unusually low population densities are required for distinguishing these models from each other.

-For low carrying capacities corresponding to high probabilities of quite low numbers of individuals in the quasi-stationary distribution of the stochastic logistic model, the model that was linear on logarithmic scale gives a better description of the data than the model corresponding to linear growth combined with immigration.
+For low carrying capacities that correspond to high probabilities of quite low numbers of individuals in the quasi-stationary distribution of the stochastic logistic model, the model that was linear on logarithmic scale gives a better description of the data than the model corresponding to linear growth combined with immigration.
 The reason is matching intercepts, the existence of data near the intercept, and matching variances.
+Also in this case, existence of data describing the dynamics at low densities is required for distinguishing between the models.
+In this case, however, we stay farther away from normal approximations, and such data is consequently expected to be more common.